clearwater/SwitecX25/README.md

 If you read nothing more, please read and understand this:

 The ```update()``` call is _non-blocking_.
-It does _NOT_ move the motor to the target position, it advances the motor at _most_ just one step toward the target position and returns.
+It does _NOT_ move the motor to the target position, it advances the motor _at most just one step_ toward the target position and returns.

 The correct way to use this library is:

 - Add a call to ```update()``` inside your main loop.
+It should be called as frequently as possible.
 It will return quickly if there is nothing to be done.
-If you are waiting for serial I/O, you should be calling ```update()``` while you are waiting.
+This means for example if you are waiting for serial I/O, you should be calling ```update()``` while you are waiting.

 - Call ```setPosition()``` whenever you need to change the target position of the motor.